bayleeadamoss/zazu/_documentation/plugins.md

 the connection block is, which could be to
 [copy to the clipboard](/documentation/blocks/#copy-to-clipboard) or it could run a custom [user script](/documentation/blocks/#user-script).

+## Debugging

+In the Tray icon, under `Development` there is a debugger called `Plugin Debugger` that will output info, warnings and errors of all plugins in a filterable interface.
+Select the plugin you are trying to debug and get logs for all the blocks being executed.